usexfg/DIGM/README.md

 The PARA token is designed to reward activity and bootstrap a thriving micro-economy around listening.
 *   **Earned by Listening:** Both artists and listeners earn PARA for every second of airtime on Paradio.
 *   **Freemium Access:** The platform introduces a novel "Proof-of-Listener" system.
 By contributing a minimal amount of computational hashpower through a built-in, opt-in proxy miner, listeners can unlock freemium without ads!
 Or enhanced earning of para rewards for premium users.
 This creates a sustainable freemium model without relying on tired, invasive ads or costly subscriptions.
-*   **Vibrant Ecosystem:** PARA is designed to be the defacto currency for audio streaming.
-Ofc, para can also be used for tipping, platform features, non-platform features, users are encouraged to build or integrate their own novel ways to use their para tokens  for their own purposes, and expanding the listener economy to be utilized & enjoyed by music communities worldwide.
+*   **The Artist/Listener Economy:** PARA is designed to be the defacto currency for audio streaming.
+Ofc, para can also be used for tipping, platform features, and even non-platform features.
+Users are encouraged to build or integrate their own novel ways to use their para tokens for their own purposes- expanding the artist/listener economy to be utilized & enjoyed by music communities worldwide.

 ## **5. For the Artist: Reclaim Your Art**

-*   **Keep 100% of Your Revenue:** Sell your albums and keep every single XFG.
+*   **Keep 100% of Your Revenue:** Sell your albums and keep every. single.
+XFG.
 No hidden fees, no opaque calculations.
 *   **True Ownership:** You control your music, your pricing, and your connection to your fans.
-*   **Earn More with Paradio:** Generate an actual, continuous revenue stream from radio airplay, paid in PARA.
+*   **Earn More with Paradio:** Generate an actual, continuous revenue **stream** from Paradio airplay, paid in PARA.
-*   **Collaborate:** A single Elder Node can host content for multiple artists, allowing for the formation of decentralized "curator labels" or artist pools.
+*   **Collaborate:** A single DIGM node can host content for multiple artists, allowing for the formation of decentralized "curator labels" or artist pools.

 ## **6. For the Listener: Be Part of the Music**

 *   **Directly Support Artists:** Know that your purchase goes directly to the creator.
 *   **Earn While You Listen:** Get rewarded with PARA tokens just for discovering new music by tuning into Paradio.
 *   **Discover Independent Talent:** Explore a marketplace free from the influence of major-label gatekeepers.
-*   **Privacy and Control:** Experience music like it was made to be experienced- without being the product.
+*   **Privacy and Control:** Experience music like it was meant to be experienced- without being the product.

 ## **7. The Roadmap Ahead**

-1.  **Phase 1: Desktop Prototype Launch** - The initial release of the DIGM "super-app" for Windows, macOS, and Linux.
+1.  **Phase 1: WebApp Prototype Launch** - The initial release of the DIGM "super-app" utilizing a web3 framework.
 2.  **Phase 2: Network Expansion** - Onboarding of more artists and Elder Node operators to decentralize the network further.
-3.  **Phase 3: Mobile & Web Integration** - Bringing the DIGM experience on all devices.
+3.  **Phase 3: Mobile & Desktop Integration** - Bringing the DIGM experience on all devices.
 4.  **Phase 4: Governance** - Transitioning platform governance of DIGM to token holders through a DAO.

 ## **8. The Stage is Set**